 The most positive outlook I can come up with is: as agents do all the gambling and doomscrolling, maybe we can quit this toxic swamp and touch grass.

 Fact of the week: Speaking of dissonance, if you want to make a classical lover recoil, drag them into a performance of 12 Tone Music.
 Invented by Schoenberg in the early 20th century, the idea is that all 12 tones have equal weight, allowing music to be written with a strict formula rather than creative exuberance.
-The result, .
+The result, listen for yourself.
 Eventually, artists gave up this composition style.
 Yet, for me it remains a nice framework to apply to the writings of AI.

 Join more than 150,000 subscribers to CoinJar's crypto newsletter.